E-Safety

 • E-safety is now taught as part of the curriculum and is designed to educate our pupils about the safe use of computers across all year groups.
 These activities cover what to do if children do not feel safe on the internet.

 • We invite speakers from other establishments to share their expertise.
-Our last visitor was Andy Williamson, Principal Deputy Head from More House School.
+Our last visitor was Kerry Rusk from the Breck Foundation.

 • Participation in Safer Internet Day (see below for details)

-• Member of staff with designated responsibility for E safety is Mrs Jennifer Downing.
+• Member of staff with designated responsibility for E safety is Mrs Sarah Dunning.

 Parents can also find useful information and advice at the following websites, some with age relevant videos and games for their children to engage in: